 Why is a passive voice-checking tool important for screenwriters and playwrights?

-Screenwriters and playwrights need to write in the present tense, so a passive voice-checking tool is essential for their writing process.
-The passive voice can make writing sound stilted and awkward, so catching and fixing it early is important.
+Screenwriters and playwrights need to write their scrips in the present tense, so a passive voice-checking tool is essential for their writing process.
+The passive voice can make writing sound stilted and awkward.
 The tool will help you identify instances of the passive voice in your writing so you can revise them.
-This will make your writing more vigorous and active, which is essential for engaging readers and audiences.
-So, if you’re a screenwriter or playwright, be sure to invest in an excellent passive voice-checking tool and great screenwriting software!
+If you’re a screenwriter or playwright, be sure to invest in an excellent passive voice-checking tool and great screenwriting software!

 Whether you’re a writer looking to improve the quality of your writing or want to ensure you’re not using too many passive voice sentences in your work, the best passive voice checkers can help.